 Table of Contents

-History of Wat Chedi Luang
+The history of Wat Chedi Luang

 We visit the temple during our Chiang Mai Temple Tour.
-Three temples originally made up the temple grounds: Wat Chedi Luang, Wat Ho Tham and Wat Sukmin.
+Three temples originally made up the temple grounds: Wat Chedi Luang, Wat Ho Tham, and Wat Sukmin.
 Wat Chedi Luang dates back to the 14th century.
 King Saen Muang Ma (1385-1401) started the construction of the chedi in 1391 to bury the ashes of his father.
 He didn’t complete the pagoda during his reign though.
-It was the Queen who constructed the upper part of the great pagoda, installed its spire and gave it its finishing touches.
+It was the Queen who constructed the upper part of the great pagoda, installed its spire, and gave it its finishing touches.

 Construction of the Chedi

 Not until the mid-15th century, during the reign of King Tilokaraj (1487-1495), did they finish the construction of the chedi.
 It was then 82 meters high and had a base diameter of 54 meters: the largest building in the Lanna kingdom.
 In 1468 they installed the statue of the Emerald Buddha in the eastern niche.
 In 1545 however, the upper 30 meters of the structure collapsed after an earthquake.
 Not long after that disaster, they moved the statue of the Emerald Buddha to Luang Prabang.

 The City Pillar (Lak Mueang)

 In 1800 King Kawila moved the City Pillar to the temple.
 He also planted three trees, to help the City Pillar to protect Chiang Mai.
-A festival in honour of the City Pillar takes place every year in May and lasts from 6 to 8 days.
+A festival in honor of the City Pillar takes place every year in May and lasts from 6 to 8 days.

 The sober and beautiful old Ubosot

 You can easily spend an hour at this temple.
 Apart from the giant chedi there are quite a few other fascinating buildings as well as an interesting museum.
-One of our favorite places is the old Ubosot, the old ordination hall.
+One of our favorite places is the old ubosot, the ordination hall.
 This is the place where new monks are being ordained and other ceremonies take place.
 This old Ubosot is located behind the giant chedi.
 It dates back from 1883 and underwent several renovations, in 1948 and 1997.
 It is not in use anymore.
 Probably most viharns and ubosots looked as sober as this building.
 It is beautiful in its simplicity.